DACA-DEV-TEAM/todo-cli-app/readme.md

 ### 🚀 Production

-To run the server in production mode, first build the TypeScript code into JavaScript by running:
+To run the app in production mode, first build the TypeScript code into JavaScript by running:

 ```bash
 npm run build